-This part of the Zhuang Zi begins to move away from the theoretical or fundamental and into the interactions that occur among humans based on the conceptualizations that they make and uphold.
+This part of the Zhuang Zi begins to move away from the theoretical or fundamental and into the interactions that occur among humans.

 What is the nature of human actions in response to the environment that do not participate in exuberant optimism about the reliability of one's own mental creations?